J Heath Deneke Sells 1,000 Shares of Summit Midstream Corporation (NYSE:SMC) Stock

-Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of Summit Midstream stock in a transaction on Monday, December 23rd.
-The stock was sold at an average price of $34.94, for a total transaction of $34,940.00.
-Following the transaction, the chief executive officer now owns 262,006 shares in the company, valued at $9,154,489.64.
-This represents a 0.38 % decrease in their position.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the company’s stock in a transaction on Thursday, December 26th.
+The shares were sold at an average price of $36.19, for a total value of $36,190.00.
+Following the completion of the sale, the chief executive officer now directly owns 260,006 shares in the company, valued at $9,409,617.14.
+This trade represents a 0.38 % decrease in their position.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 J Heath Deneke also recently made the following trade(s):